 In the State of New York, the same process service may be followed.
 Personal service of Notices of Claim, Summonses, and Complaints, or Subpoenas for records and other documents that must be served upon an officer of the Port Authority or of the respective entity in the State of New Jersey may be made at the New Jersey offices of the Law Department of The Port Authority of New York and New Jersey.
 It is necessary at both these locations to furnish appropriate photo identification.

 Lawsuits against the Port Authority have a one-year statute of limitations.
-Moreover, claimants should file claims from the agency at least sixty days before filing their complaints.
+Moreover, claimants should file claims from the agency sixty days before filing their complaints.
 The lawsuit must be started within one year from the date of the accident.

 In the wake of the COVID-19 pandemic, the Port Authority accepts process service by registered mail.
 Additionally, mask protocol has been mandated.
 Any individual utilizing Port Authority services, such as airport terminals, PATH stations and trains, AirTrain stations and trains, and bus terminals, is expected to use face coverings to shield fellow travelers and staff from transmitting COVID-19.
 Travelers who do not wear a mask or face protection are faced with a USD 50 penalty.
 This policy was initiated on Monday, November 2.